 What can happen if I don’t pay my rent on time?

-There are different things that your landlord can do if you do not pay your rent on time.
+There are a few different things that your landlord can do if they think that you have not paid your rent on time.

 If you owe rent

-You can cancel this notice by paying all the rent that you owe within 14 days after you get the notice.
+You have 14 days to cancel the Form N4 by paying all the rent that you owe if you rent by the month or year.
 You must pay within 7 days if you rent by the day or week.
 Make sure the landlord gives you a receipt for your payment.

 Your payment must also include any rent that comes due after the date on the notice.

-Landlords sometimes ask only for payment if they think they will not be able to find a new tenant.
-They might also do this if you have a fixed-term lease and they want to keep you responsible for the rent until the end of the term.
+Landlords sometimes ask only for payment when they don't want to lose a long-standing tenant or think they won't be able to find a new tenant.
+They might also do this if you have a and they want to keep you responsible for the rent until the end of the .

 Your landlord could also report your overdue rent to a credit reporting agency.
 This can affect your credit rating and make it harder in the future for you to rent a place or get a loan.